-Cloud security continues to be one of the top concerns for IT leaders.
-Over the last 18 months, cloud adoption has increased as organizations have aggressively pursued digital initiatives in response to economic realities.
-And the push is expected to continue.
+Cloud security continues to be a top concern for IT leaders.
+As organizations aggressively pursue digital initiatives, cloud adoption increases.
+And the push toward the cloud is expected to continue.

 The truth is humbling: your organization never will be 100% safe from a security breach.
 It’s simply impossible.
-There are too many ways bad actors can attack you using increasingly sophisticated, organized methods.
+There are too many ways threat actors can attack you using increasingly sophisticated, organized methods.

 You can, however, reduce your risk of serious loss with a solid security strategy.

 Today’s security landscape is complex.
-Protecting your organization requires accepting the fact that your systems will be breached at some point; therefore, your strategy should contain both pre-breach and post-breach elements.
-Here are five key elements of a strong cloud security strategy:
+Protecting your organization requires accepting the fact that your systems will be breached at some point.
+Therefore, your strategy must contain both pre- and post-breach elements.
+Following are five key elements of a strong cloud security strategy:

 Lack of visibility around cloud infrastructure is one of the top concerns for many organizations.
-The cloud makes it easy to spin up new workloads at any time, perhaps to address a short-term project or spike in demand, and those assets can be easily forgotten once the project is over.
+The cloud makes it easy to spin up new workloads at any time.
+For example, a workload is created to address a short-term project or spike in demand.
+Once the project is completed, those assets can be easily forgotten.
 Cloud environments are dynamic, not static.
 Without visibility to changes in your environment, your organization can be left exposed to potential security vulnerabilities.
 After all, you can’t protect what you can’t see.

 Protecting your organization is about limiting your exposure and reducing risk.
-Prioritizing and addressing vulnerabilities that can cause disruption to your business requires a team effort.
-You need alignment on the top concerns between your IT and Security groups and a strong working relationship between them to effectively manage your exposure.
+Prioritizing and addressing vulnerabilities that can cause disruption to your business is a team effort.
+You need alignment on the top concerns between your IT and security groups and a strong, collaborative relationship between them to effectively manage your exposure.

-Another concern for organizations, particularly those with large on-premise or hybrid environments, is the lack of tool compatibility.
-Many find that their existing tools won’t translate to the cloud.
-In addition, as their IT estate increases in the cloud, there are new attack vectors to worry about.
+Another concern for organizations, particularly those with large on-premises or hybrid environments, is the lack of tool compatibility.
+Many find their existing tools won’t translate to the cloud.
+In addition, as an IT estate increases in the cloud, there are new attack vectors to worry about.
 As you expand into the cloud, ensure you have the right security controls in place and a plan to graduate controls as necessary to protect you against emerging attack vectors.

 When your security is breached, what happens?
 Are you able to detect it?
-For many organizations, this can be a challenge because there is a shortage of security expertise in the marketplace.
-Globally, over 3 million cybersecurity positions were unfilled as of 2020.
+For many organizations, this can be a challenge because of the shortage of security expertise in the marketplace.
+Globally, more than 3.43 million cybersecurity positions were unable to be filled in 2022.
 Your security system needs to identify when something is wrong, so you can take action to minimize the impact.
-Bad actors use automated systems to attack, so you have to watch your environment constantly or have a third party do it for you.
+Threat actors use automated systems to attack, so you have to watch your environment constantly or have a third party do it for you.

 Every effective cloud security strategy includes a plan of action.
 You have to assume a breach will occur at some point.
 As a result, you need a documented plan with defined roles and responsibilities — including names of specific departments and individuals — so everyone in the organization knows what is expected of them to minimize the impact and return to normal business operations.
 The plan should also be tested, reviewed and updated at least once a year.